deze333/FrameworkSwift/README.md

 # FrameworkSwift

-A simple Objective-C framework used to demonstate bundle loading and code execution.
+A simple Swift framework used to demonstate bundle loading and code execution.